ardentperf/dsef/README.md

     curl https://raw.githubusercontent.com/ardentperf/dsef/main/sql/dsef.sql | psql

+The SQL file at the URL above can also be opened and executed with a GUI development tool like pgAdmin.

-DSEF can also be installed by an administrator as an **extension**.
+Alternatively, DSEF can be installed by an administrator as an **extension**.
 This requires a few more steps but has some advantages.
 The functions are clearly identified as part of a single package, the functions are not mixed up with user code in pg_dump backups, and the package versioning and metadata is tracked in system catalogs and much easier to manage.
 Installation as an extension is preferred, when possible.